vanphuc1201/tp/docs/UserGuide.md

 ### Listing all persons : `list-contacts`

-Shows a list of all persons in the contact book.
+Shows a list of all contacts with their phone number, email and groups (if any) in StudyCircle.

 Format: `list-contacts`